ANXvariable/ANXvariable-Hunter/README.md

 Multiplayer technically works, but there may be multiplayer-specific bugs.
 Please contact me if you encounter any issues.
  - Known:
-   - You cannot see other players charging beams or firing charged beams.
    - Online players can damage enemies with invisible beams with Destroy Offscreen Beams enabled (this one is intentional for now).
    - Standing on an enemy as it unfreezes will allow the player to stand in midair until they move or jump.
    - Multi-segment enemies only allow you to stand on their primary segment when frozen (i.e. bramble legs).